edwardmilsom/convdkmpaper/README.md

 # Convolutional Deep Kernel Machines
 This repository contains code for the paper "Convolutional Deep Kernel Machines" [insert_URL_here].

+A `convdkm.yml` file is included to replicate our conda environment.

 Included in each `benchmark...` and `hyperparams...` folder are bash scripts to run the exact experiments from the paper.
 We recommend modifying these for submission on a GPU cluster.

 Also included are the raw outputs from those runs that constituted the results in the paper (see `runs` subfolders).